FelipeVillota/db-check-cocaine-seizures/README.md

 ### How does it work?

-This tool is multifunctional and can be adapted according to the database's goal or to specific project tasks.
-It is based on the create-read-update-delete logic.
+This tool is multifunctional and can be adapted according to the database's goal or to specific project tasks, following a create-read-update-delete logic.
+The script and associated material can be placed in a IC Github repo.

 Apart from checking the overall "data health", there are three approaches to validation:

 - Manage all the rules here and report
 - Just verify and report